 One might think Irish ladies performing Irish music would be most famous in Ireland.
-However, Celtic Woman’s largest fanbase is in the United States.
+However, Celtic Woman’s largest fanbase is in North America.
 The four-piece has performed for three US presidents and appeared twice at the White House.

 They have also toured extensively over the Atlantic – and don’t plan to stop.
 “Hawaii is the only state which Celtic Woman hasn’t visited yet, so I would love to have a few shows on each of the islands,” revealed current member Tara McNeill in a recent interview.

 6. They have played on every continent except for Antarctica – a truly global group

 Celtic Woman has literally played to adoring fans all over the world.
 The ensemble has sold over four million tickets and performed in 23 countries on six continents – and we wouldn’t be too surprised to see them conquer the last missing one at some point.

 5. New Zealand and Iceland currently top their bucket list – more ground to cover